WildMosquit0/Mosquito_Supermodel/README.md

 All operations are driven by YAML files in the `configs/` folder:

-- `infer.yaml`: defines model weights, paths, task type, and slicing
+- `infer.yaml`: defines model weights, paths, task type
-- `analyze.yaml`: defines analysis logic, visualization options, and metrics
+- `analyze.yaml`: defines analysis logic

 ---